 Two months later, as November poured in with its darkening days and cold rain showers, she felt the deathly call of the shadows and she thought it was worth a warning.

 ‘I’m calling to give you a warning,’ she said, phone trapped between ear and shoulder.
-She was cooking Owen dinner but wanted to warn him first.
+She was cooking Owen dinner but wanted to tell him first.

 ‘I see,’ he replied in a tone clear of emotion, like she’d just told him the weather report.
 ‘No worries.
 I’ll see you at seven.
 Love you.’